klei1984/max/defects.md

 <br>
 **\*\*TODO\*\*** After figuring out which game mode the offending code belongs to the defect could be fixed if it is proven that the sound is played in a meaningful context when the proper input argument is passed.

-7. **\*\*FIXED\*\*** The load_font() function in GNW's text.c module leaks a file handle in case the requested amount of character descriptions cannot be read from the font file.
+7. **\*\*FIXED\*\*** The load_font() function in GNW's text.c module leaks a file handle in case the requested amount of character descriptors cannot be read from the font file.

 8. **\*\*FIXED\*\*** The text_remove_manager() function in GNW's text.c module could perform out of bounds read access to an array of structures in corner cases.

 9. **\*\*FIXED\*\*** The text_remove_manager() function in GNW's text.c module is supposed to remove a previously created text manager instance.
 Instead of linked lists and dynamic memory allocation the module supports maximum ten managers that could be stored in a preallocated array.
 E.g. to remove a manager from array position 3 the function would simply shift managers 4-9 to positions 3-8 overwriting position 3 in the process.
 The function uses memmove() which allows overlapping source and destination addresses which is good.
 The problem is that the data size to move is defined by count * sizeof(FontMgrPtr) instead of count * sizeof(FontMgr).
-The structure is 20 bytes long while its pointer is just 4 on 2 bit platforms.
+The structure is 20 bytes long while its pointer is just 4 on 32 bit platforms.
 In sort this GNW API function is broken.
 Maybe this is the reason why M.A.X. does not even call it.

 10.